How to Install a Diesel Engine Camshaft

 - Make sure timing alignment is correct when removing and inserting the camshaft.
 This will differ between engine models, so be sure to follow factory instructions

-- Be careful not to scratch the bearings when the old camshaft is removed and the new inserted
+- Be careful not to scratch the bearings when the old camshaft is removed and the new one is inserted

 - Parts should be clean and free of debris to prevent dirt and other matter from entering the engine and causing larger problems